kasztp/Letterpress_Helper/README.md

 # Letterpress Helper

-Helper (or cheating if you'd like) tool for the word game Letterpress It is based on my previous Scrabble calculator pet project with Flask, Bootstrap & FontAwesome
+Helper (or cheating if you'd like) tool for the word game Letterpress.

+It is based on my previous Scrabble calculator pet project with Flask, Bootstrap & FontAwesome

 Demo: TBD